2012–13 Arsenal F.C. season: January

-Soon after, Arsenal were subjected to a second consecutive Premier League loss against Chelsea at Stamford Bridge.
-Another poor start resulted in two goals conceded, which was a similar situation as their previous league defeat.
+Soon after, Arsenal suffered a second consecutive Premier League loss against Chelsea at Stamford Bridge.
+Another poor start resulted in two goals conceded, which was a similar situation to their previous league defeat.
 Despite Walcott managing to pull one goal back in the second half, the game eventually ended 2–1, leaving Arsenal's hope of finishing in the top four in serious doubt.
 Some doubt was erased only three days later, as four goals in ten early second-half minutes meant Arsenal romped to a 5–1 victory over West Ham in the rescheduled match, originally to have been played on Boxing Day.
 Two goals from Giroud, and one each from Walcott, Podolski and Cazorla left the Gunners just four points off their north London rivals Tottenham in fourth.
 Arsenal then progressed into the fifth round of the FA Cup in another thriller three days later, with a 3–2 victory over Brighton & Hove Albion in the Falmer Stadium.
 Giroud scored yet another brace, and Walcott scored once to increase his goal tally to 17 for the season, as Arsenal set up a tie against Championship side Blackburn Rovers in the next round.

 Back in the Premier League, Arsenal continued their increasingly frustrating habit of starting games slowly, going 2–0 behind against Liverpool inside an hour thanks to goals from Luis Suárez and Jordan Henderson.
 However, two goals in quick succession from in-form strikers Giroud and Walcott battled Arsenal back to a 2–2 draw.
 Giroud spurned a late chance to collect a hat-trick of braces and win the game for the Gunners.
 Following an injury picked up by Kieran Gibbs in that game, Arsenal rushed to complete a late signing of Spanish international left-back Nacho Monreal from Málaga on deadline day, for an undisclosed contract length and fee (thought to be around £8.5 million), though disappointed Gunners fans by not making a move for linked Barcelona striker David Villa.